10.8 Current debates and reforms

 On this page

-Estonia has implemented some major changes in relation to youth work and youth policy in recent years, incl.:
+Estonia has implemented some major changes in relation to youth work and youth policy in recent years, primarily:

-- Forming the state level operational institution, as of 1 August 2020 the Education and Youth Board.
+- Forming the state level operational institution, as of 01.08.2020 the Education and Youth Board.
 In 2019, the Ministry of Education and Research commissioned a study on the administrative agencies under the ministry, services offered and finding solutions to reorganize the services and functions.
-As there were numerous institutions implementing the same or similar policies (however according to the study was not the case for the youth field), it was proposed that the institutions would be merged into one joint agency, on the basis of the services of former Innove Foundation, Archimedes Foundation, Information Technology Foundation for Education and Estonian Youth Work Centre.
+As there were numerous institutions implementing the same or similar policies, it was proposed that the institutions would be merged into one large joint agency, on the basis of the services of former Innove Foundation, Archimedes Foundation, Information Technology Foundation for Education and Estonian Youth Work Centre.

 As elaborated above, as the next steps, operational programs are to be developed as a follow-up of the national youth strategy (tbc), also some further developments are under attention related to public sector priorities in Estonia, such as innovation initiatives to further develop the client-centered design of services, e-services etc. Some interesting initiatives to increase cross-sectoral approach are in place in Estonia, e.g. stronger tides between youth and talent policy, policy research on better recognition of NFL and youth work in formal education, cooperation in the area of restorative justice with the Ministry of Justice, e-participation developments, implementation of joint programs together with different ministries to increase social inclusion, cooperation to help NEETs, co-operation to help Ukrainian refugees, etc. These initiatives led always to debate on what is the role of youth work and the level of partnership on this topic.
 Youth work is an equal partner and own best experience provider rather than an operational tool for others.